tejaswini4996/tejaswini4996/README.md

 - 👋 Hi, I’m @tejaswini4996
-- 👀 I’m interested in ...
+- 👀 I’m interested in OpenSource Developement and Problem Solving
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on my projects and exploring technolgy
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to connect with other developers
-- 📫 How to reach me ...
+- 📫 How to reach me tejaswinigajbhiye4996@gmail.com

 <!---
 tejaswini4996/tejaswini4996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.